-The Musculoskeletal (MSK) Imaging Division aims to develop and deliver high quality imaging and image-guided procedures for patients with bone, joint, and soft tissue abnormalities.
+The Division of Musculoskeletal (MSK) Imaging aims to develop and deliver high quality imaging and image-guided procedures for patients with bone, joint, and soft tissue abnormalities.

-The Division of Musculoskeletal Imaging consists of nationally and internationally renowned Faculty, Affiliated Faculty at the VA Palo Alto, and Fellows.
+The Division of Musculoskeletal Imaging (MSK) consists of 10 nationally and internationally renowned Faculty and four MSK Fellows.
+There are also five MSK Affiliated Faculty at the VA Palo Alto Health Care System.

-The MSK service is one of the busiest and highest profile divisions in the Department, serving Stanford Health Care (SHC) - Stanford Medical Center, as well as part time coverage at the Palo Alto VA Medical Center (PAVAMC).
+The MSK service is one of the busiest and highest profile divisions in the Department of Radiology serving Stanford Health Care (SHC).
+Systemwide, SHC has a total of 19 MR scanners: 17 GE scanners, two 1.5T scanners, 15 3T scanneres, one 3T Siemens Skyra and one 3T Phillips Ingenia scanner.
 MSK exam volumes in 2019 surpassed 100,000, including nearly 10,000 MRI studies and over 1,000 injection and interventional procedures.

-Recent enhancements to the clinical service include improved methods for MRI in patients with metallic implants, MR Neurography, and special injections of biological agents such as platelet rich plasma.
+Recent enhancements to the clinical service include improved methods for MRI in patients with metallic implants, MR Neurography, and MSK interventional procedures.

-We provide all MSK imaging and image-guided therapeutic procedures to Stanford athletics as well as to the San Francisco 49ers Football Club.
+We provide all MSK imaging and image-guided therapeutic procedures to Stanford athletics.